-This is a personal story which I reflect upon around ANZAC Day every year.
+This is a personal story upon which I reflect around ANZAC Day every year.
 It’s about the importance of our ADF engaging with the community at the time of year that the community engages the most with us.

 In 2013 I was posted to Bandiana.
 In the usual requests for community support I picked up a task to head out to the little town of Oaklands in regional NSW to participate in the march and speak at the service.
 I’d been provided with a generic speech, a work car and told to wear service dress.
 At that time Army had been given the direction not to drink in uniform; so this, coupled with the service vehicle meant my 2013 ANZAC Day was going to be drier than a mouth full of Sao biscuits.

 That one interaction changed my view on the role of serving ADF members on ANZAC Day.
 I think it's just another opportunity for us to serve the community.
-For the rest of my completely sober day I was welcomed by the people of Oaklands and it was made very clear to me many times that they appreciated a serving member with them on ANZAC Day.
+For the rest of my completely sober day I was welcomed by the people of Oaklands and it was made very clear to me many times that they appreciated a serving member to share their ANZAC Day with.

 Lest we forget.